irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 |The 50cal|6500 dmg|1|1|1 |1 |The one and only Dozer-buster.
 Takes 2 bodyshots to kill a dozer, minigun versions take 4.
 Double bullet amount for DS difficulty.|

 # All akimbo weapons:
+### General Akimbo updates
+* Stability/accuracy/concealment stats are now copies 1 to 1 from non-akimbo counterparts
-Complete copies of their non-akimbo counterparts, *but* damage is cut in half, to compensate you firing two shots at the same time.
-Otherwise revolvers with 450 damage would waste their ammo in under 60 seconds.
+* Damage is cut in half compared to non-akimbo counterparts, to compensate for the act of firing two shots at the same time.
+Otherwise revolvers with 450 damage would waste their ammo in under a minute.
 Ammo pick up is compensated for this change.
+* Ammo capacity on average is lower then other weapons - you are expected to use Akimbo ammo skills while using these weapons

 # Pistols: